Below you will find answers to many of your questions about the Jim Thorpe eXperience.

 How does all this history and activity fit together into tours?

-First of all, unless you have a week or more, you can’t do it all – there’s just too much here.
+First of all, unless you several days, you can’t do it all – there’s just too much here.
 So we’ve put together a series of day-trips that include adventures and site visits that take you through the past and into the present of Jim Thorpe and its surroundings in a fun and exhilarating manner.
 We’ve taken the best adventures for the most people and paired them with the most relevant historic sites, creating ½, ¾ or full-day tours that make the best use of your limited time.
 The tours have a particular theme (Canals & Trains, Coal Mining and Local History, for example) but throughout the course of a day, much more local knowledge comes through.
 You’ll enjoy the outdoor activity in our pristine surroundings, be fascinated by our local history, and enchanted by today’s re-invented version of the old town.
-You’ll bike, hike, paddle, snowshoe and walk; you’ll see, hear, smell and touch; you’ll explore nature and history and understand how this area has a heritage like no other place on Earth. return to top
+You’ll bike, hike and walk; you’ll see, hear, smell and touch; you’ll explore nature and history and understand how this area has a heritage like no other place on Earth.

 OK, that all sounds good, but is it HARD?

-Well, that depends on what kind of shape you’re in… We don’t require Olympic athletes, but it helps a lot if you’re able to keep up with a group in walking, hiking and biking, or if you can at least get a kayak moving forward.
+Well, that depends on what kind of shape you’re in… We don’t require Olympic athletes, but it helps a lot if you’re able to keep up with a group in walking, hiking and biking.
 If you’re any kind of outdoor person, or even get out and do things once-in-a-while, you’ll probably be okay.
 If you’re a total couch potato, then this is not for you.
 The adventures are tailored to a group’s ability level, but since there are several activities scheduled during the time period, we have to keep up a decent pace.
 If you have bad knees, hips, shoulders or back, we are sorry to exclude you but it is probably for the best.
 If there is any concern about a health issue, you MUST ask about it before making reservations or coming on a trip.
 We do reserve the right to refuse a participant for any reason, if we feel they will not be able to do the activity or will hinder the rest of the group or lessen others’ enjoyment of the tour.
-The last thing we want is for you to sign up for something that is not good for you, and then you end up not liking it… In a nutshell, our adventure tours are not for everyone! return to top
+The last thing we want is for you to sign up for something that is not good for you, and then you end up not liking it… In a nutshell, our adventure tours are not for everyone!

 How can we get the most out of our visit?